cesare-spinoso/cesare-spinoso.github.io/docs/teaching/theoretical_cs/index.md

     {% endfor %}
 </ul>

-**[NEW]:** You might also be interested in this [archived webpage of the Theory of Computation course I taught at McGill in Fall 2023]({% link teaching/comp330/fall2023/index.md %}).
+**Previous Course Webpage:** You might also be interested in this [archived webpage of the Theory of Computation course I taught at McGill in Fall 2023]({% link teaching/comp330/fall2023/index.md %}).
 Lecture notes and **lecture recordings** are available for most of the lectures I gave.
 Assignments for you to practice are also available there.

 <h3>Some thoughts about this topic</h3>